7aske/grain/documentation/04-view.md

 GTL is evaluated in the HTML page context with some implicit objects available to the user.
 Template is loaded in the same fashion as it is in the FileView, but it is parsed and GTL scriptlets are evaluated to produce dynamic content.
-Additional data can be passed to the template using TemplateView#setData method, and it can be accessed from the template as global variables.
+Additional data can be passed to the template using TemplateView#addAttribute method, and it can be accessed from the template as global variables.

 ```java